diegotorreslopez81/home/teams/Moncon.md

 You can try our solution following these steps:
 1- Visit [Dashboard](https://app.dashboard.moncon.co)
-2- Access with our demo user: username "demo@moncon.co" and password "moncon" 3- Imagine you are a publisher and you want to sell content by a condition, and you are the owner of this site [Publisher Media](https://demo.moncon.co).
+2- Access with our demo user: username "hello@moncon.co" and password "moncon" 3- Imagine you are a publisher and you want to sell content by a condition, and you are the owner of this site [Publisher Media](https://demo.moncon.co).
 4- Choose a URL from your [Publisher Media](https://demo.moncon.co) and go to "Monetize Your Content" on [Dashboard](https://app.dashboard.moncon.co).
 5- Add price and select the condition (you are asking a user for this credential).